 The bottom line?

-It still comes down to the same old advice: try to eat more whole grains, vegetables and fruits–and less of the sweets, processed and refined foods.
-Don’t freak out if you can’t, but slowly move in this direction for best health.
+It still comes down to the same old advice: try to eat more whole grains, vegetables and fruits–and less of sweets, added sugars, highly processed and refined foods.
+Don’t freak out if this change seems overwhelming.
+Instead, slowly move in this direction for better health.